 Lesson Video and Resources Below…

-By detaching from ideas, performative motivations or interior critiques, students were invited to follow a slow, meditative rhythm for working, choosing, drawing, and coloring in a repetitive and relaxing way.
-Individuals were given time for creating a personal Mandala, followed by a period for reflective writing.
+Individual time for collage was followed by reflective writing.
 Small groups allowed an opportunity for speaking and listening in-depth.
 We closed the evening in the large group, sharing questions, comments, challenges, and graces from the practices.

 - Dedicate a place and time for your creative expression.
-Choose what is most helpful as a medium or practices from our three evenings.
-Keep your collage, painting, or Mandala materials easily accessible.
+Keep your collage or painting materials easily accessible.

 - Take time for reflective writing.
-Have a pen and paper or notebook handy.
-Close any contemplative practice by asking, “What’s alive in me now?”
+Close your contemplative practice by asking, “What’s alive in me now?”

 - Make notes regarding any personal observations, questions, or challenges.